 Both expatriate and travel insurance plans are flexible and can be tailored to meet your specific needs and budget.
 As tempting as it can be to keep costs down by choosing one insurance over the other, when it comes to a medical emergency, you will want to ensure that you are protected against expensive medical costs and inadequate health care – regardless of the amount of time you are out of the country.

+Make sure you know the difference between a global medical plan and a travel insurance plan.
 Having the correct insurance in place will give you peace of mind should a medical emergency or accident happen.
 Knowing your needs and/or the needs of your family will be taken care of means you can spend more time enjoying your time abroad and less time worrying about health-related issues.

 For more information on expatriate and travel insurance, please contact us.
 We will work together to find the best plan for your specific needs.